Etrama/etrama.github.io/content/posts/2018-10-17-fastai-contribution.md

 #     caption: 'Me'
 tags: ["Machine Learning"]
 ---
 Contributed to a guide to help resolve Jupyter Notebook connection for the FAST AI library being run on Paperspace.
-The medium article on the same topic has over 3.5k views.
+The medium article on the same topic has over 5k views.
+You can read the article [here](https://medium.com/p/ff7c390b1a48).